 10 Creative Ways to Use Almond Pulp

-In this post, I will show you in four easy steps how to dehydrate raw almond pulp to make almond meal and almond flour, plus you’ll learn 10 Creative Ways To Use Almond Pulp.
+Four easy steps on how to dehydrate raw almond pulp to make almond flour, plus 10 Creative Ways To Use Almond Pulp.

 Honestly, I had no idea what to do with the raw almond pulp for a while either, so I’ve just been freezing most of it.
 But now that I have this handy list, it’s time to start experimenting.